buggyrace/buggy-race-about/docs/faq.md

 ## Can I delete a user?

-Yes, and if you delete a user their buggy and and task texts will be deleted too.
+Yes, and if you delete a user their buggy and task texts will be deleted too.
 If you delete a user, you can't get them back, so only do it if you're sure you don't want their data (for example, if they were added by mistake).
 See [Deleting a user](running/user-management.html#deleting-a-user).